sckott/baad_blog/ropensci.md

 	}
 ```

 The code shows operations for a single study, where we load raw data, make a new columns, add columns and save the compiled object.
 The **problem** with this code is that it mixes in a bunch of useful data with our R code.
 We had not yet identified a common pipeline for processing data.
 Eventually we moved all this extra data into their own csv files and treated them as we should, as data.
-This also allowed us to drsatcially reduce the amount of R code by moving each dataset through a common pipeline (see point 4).
+This also allowed us to drastically reduce the amount of R code by moving each dataset through a common pipeline (see point 4).

-Ina dditon, we sought a stanadrised description of each study, and saved this in a common format.
+In additon, we sought a standardised description of each study, and saved this in a common format.

-# 7. Setup automated reporting and screening
+# 7. Set-up automated reporting and screening

-Once we had decided to store metdata as data (point 6), and established a common pipeline for processing data (point 4), a lot becomes possible.
+Once we had decided to store meta-data as data (point 6), and established a common pipeline for processing data (point 4), a lot becomes possible.
 For example, you can write a standard template for reporting on each study.
 To do this we used the package [knitr](http://cran.r-project.org/package=knitr), using [this Rmd file](https://github.com/dfalster/baad/blob/841c346d5c90181b47b0757994901fc520f5e4c6/reports/report.Rmd).
-Each report includes a processed version of the data and metadta, including maps of study site locations and bivariate plots of all varaibles provided in this study, overlayed againt the rest of the data from BAAD.
-The current set of reprots can be viewed [on our wiki](https://github.com/dfalster/baad/wiki).
+Each report includes a processed version of the data and metadta, including maps of study site locations and bivariate plots of all variables provided in this study, overlayed againt the rest of the data from BAAD.
+The current set of reports can be viewed [on our wiki](https://github.com/dfalster/baad/wiki).

-The generated reprots are useful in tow key ways.
-First that provdie a nice overview of the data contributedd from any single study.
-Second, they were invaluble in identifying errors (see point 8 below).
+The generated reports are useful in tow key ways.
+First that provide a nice overview of the data contributed from any single study.
+Second, they were invaluable in identifying errors (see point 8 below).

 # 8. Establish a formal process for processing each data fragment